outaagunga/documentation/strategy-forex.md

 ### **Visualizing the Setup**
 * Plotting the "Gap": Define two conditional plots: 'GapPrice' (High or Low of the Free Bar) and 'BandPrice' (the corresponding Bollinger Band).
 Use style=plot.style_linebr for both.
 Execute fill(plot1, plot2) with a high-transparency color to highlight the 'daylight' only on bars where price is entirely outside the bands.
 * This highlights the "white space" and allows for immediate visual backtesting of exhaustion points
+* Color bands differently during eligible state

 ### **Why this works better than a "Touch"**